joekreu/basic_pcp/PARSING.md

 tokens.

 8. `pcp_rec_0_2` is a recursive and purely functional parser.
-The tokenizer for this parser and for `pcp_rec_03` uses a singly linked list of tokens.
-Tokens are implemented as triples (tuples of length 3); operator tokens contain the binding powers as second and third component.
+The tokenizer for this parser and for `pcp_rec_03` uses a singly linked list of tokens, where tokens are implemented as triples (tuples of length 3); operator tokens contain the binding powers as second and third component.

-1. `pcp_rec_03` is recursive and purely functional.
+9. `pcp_rec_03` is recursive and purely functional.
 Its parsing algorithm slightly differs from that of `pcp_re_0_2`.

 All these parsers accept the same operator definitions.
 They use functions from the module `helpers.py`, and they are meant to be run by the same test driver.

+There is probably no point in _explaining_ the algorithms.
+The Python code itself seems to be the best explanation.

-Analysis of the code and test results support this claim:
+Analysis of the code and test results support the following claim (but do not provide a formal proof):

 > _All basic parsers accept the same set of expressions and create identical_
 > _results with identical input, provided they use identical operator and_